jays306/Document-Parsing/README.md

 ### Database Setup

-Before using the `/finalize-parsed-fields` endpoint, you need to set up a PostgreSQL database and configure the application to connect to it using the environment variables described in the "Environment Variables" section.
+Before using the `/finalize-parsed-fields` endpoint, you need to set up a PostgreSQL database and configure the application to connect to it using the environment variables described in the "Prerequisites" section.
+See the "PostgreSQL Installation" subsection under "Prerequisites" for detailed installation and setup instructions.

 If the database connection fails, the application will log a warning and the `/finalize-parsed-fields` endpoint will not be available, but the rest of the application will continue to function.